-All Marketplace insurance plans cover mental health and substance abuse services as an essential health benefit.
+All Marketplace plans cover mental health and substance abuse services as essential health benefits.

-Your specific behavioral health benefits will depend on the state you live in and the particular health plan you choose.
-You’ll see a full list of what each plan covers when you compare plans in the Marketplace.
+Your specific behavioral health benefits will depend on your state and the health plan you choose.
+You’ll see a full list of what each plan covers, including behavioral health benefits, when you compare plans in the Marketplace.

-Marketplace plans can’t deny you coverage or charge you more just because you have a pre-existing condition.
-This includes mental health and substance use disorder conditions.
+Marketplace plans can’t deny you coverage or charge you more just because you have any pre-existing condition, including mental health and substance use disorder conditions.

-Coverage for treatment of pre-existing conditions begins as soon as your Marketplace coverage starts.
+Coverage for treatment of all pre-existing conditions begins the day your coverage starts.

 Marketplace plans must provide certain "parity" protections between mental health and substance abuse benefits on the one hand, and medical and surgical benefits on the other.

-This means that in general, limits applied to mental health and substance abuse services can’t be more restrictive than limits applied to medical and surgical services.
-The kinds of limits covered by the parity protections include:
+This generally means limits applied to mental health and substance abuse services can’t be more restrictive than limits applied to medical and surgical services.
+The limits covered by parity protections include:

 Financial — like deductibles, copayments, coinsurance, and out-of-pocket limits